-Following the announcement that a third round of funding of £6840 from the Wellesley Trust Fund at The Community Foundation Tyne & Wear and Northumberland, young people’s driver training is underway, with 3 Lantra 13-15 Tractor Driving courses held in August and two more next month and in October.
+Following the announcement of a third round of funding of £6840 from the Wellesley Trust Fund at The Community Foundation Tyne & Wear and Northumberland, young people’s driver training is underway, with 3 Lantra 13-15 Tractor Driving courses held in August and 2 more next month and in November.
 Quad Bike training was also held at the end of August.
 UTASS is so grateful that this funding will continue for those who most need help.

 Although places have been allocated from this latest round of funding, if you’d like to apply, please complete and return the attached application form Vehicle Training Application or forms are available from the UTASS Office to complete.

 Part funding for eligible Weardale trainees is again on offer.
 For this second round of funding from Weardale Action Partnership, to open up opportunities to support the farming community, it is planned that Lantra Abrasive Wheel Machines, NPTC Safe Use of Sheep Dip, NPTC Certificate of Competence for the Transport of Livestock and Managing Medicines will be delivered as well (we have already run “Responsible Use of Antibiotics”).
 Those delivered previously and still on offer are British Wool Shearing, NPTC Rough Terrain Telescopic (2 x 2 day courses booked in May), Lantra Chainsaw, Car & Trailer Lessons, Emergency First Aid and Safe Use of Pesticides.

 Please see below for a link to download an application form which also give details of the participant contribution required: